thomassuedbroecker/extension-apis/documentation/README.md

 ### Simplified architecture dependencies

 The following diagram displays the simplified architecture dependencies inside a `Watson Assistant Service`.
-We are using to integrate an `custom extension` to an `assistant instance`.
+In the examples we are going to integrate an `custom extension` to an `assistant instance`.

 ![](images/nodejs-extension-10.png)